 It is a special joy when we see young families taking part in the Mass and engaged in the life of the parish.
 When the babies are crying, or fidgety children are making a noise; these are all signs that the Church is young and alive; a community of young families, mature families, extended families, young and old together.

-The whole World Meeting of Families project offers a great opportunity during 2022 to remember and help and support those families who have fallen away from their practice of the faith during the pandemic for whatever reason.
+The whole World Meeting of Families project offers a great opportunity to remember and help and support those families who have fallen away from their practice of the faith during the pandemic for whatever reason.